-Northeast Cancer Centre encourages men and women to get checked regularly for colon cancer
+The Northeast Cancer Centre encourages men and women to call the shots on colon cancer by getting checked regularly

 Some people who have had polyps removed from their colon, as well as people with inflammatory bowel disease (i.e., Crohn’s disease or ulcerative colitis), may be at increased risk for developing colon cancer and may need to be checked regularly with colonoscopy instead of an FOBT.